ballerina-platform/module-ballerina-soap/README.md

 There are two primary security configurations available for SOAP clients:

-- `outboundSecurity`: This configuration is applied to the SOAP envelope when a request is made.
-It includes various ws security policies such as Username Token, Timestamp Token, X509 Token, Symmetric Binding, Asymmetric Binding, and Transport Binding, either individually or in combination with each other.
+- `outboundSecurity`: This configuration applies ws-security policies to outgoing SOAP messages.
+It supports multiple security options, such as Username Token, Timestamp Token, X.509 Token, Symmetric Binding, Asymmetric Binding, and Transport Binding.
+These can be used individually or in combination to secure the message.

-- `inboundSecurity`: This configuration is applied to the SOAP envelope when a response is received.
-Its purpose is to decrypt the data within the envelope and verify the digital signature for security validation.
+- `inboundSecurity`: This configuration handles the security of incoming SOAP messages.
+It decrypts encrypted data and verifies the digital signature to confirm the authenticity of the message.

 ### Policies